LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Engagement attributes/conversation-outcomes.md

 To enable this feature:

-1. Log into LivePerson, and then click on the campaigns tab.
+1. Log into LivePerson, and then click on the Campaign Builder.
 The footnote is displayed at the bottom of the page.

 ![](/img/conversation-outcomes1.png)